 Art.
 9, §1 The parish priest, after careful consideration, can also grant permission to use the older ritual in the administration of the sacraments of Baptism, Marriage, Penance and Anointing of the Sick, if advantageous for the good of souls.

-To arrange a baptism in the Extraordinary Form, please contact Deacon Peter Jupin, at the St. Joseph Rectory, who will schedule time with Fr.
-Olkowski and secure at time in the church.
+To arrange a baptism in the Extraordinary Form, please complete the Baptismal Registration Form.
+Baptisms are coordinated by Deacon Tom Owsinski, at the St. Joseph Rectory, who will schedule time with Fr.
+Tcheou and secure at time in the church.
 Booklets that explain the Traditional Baptismal Rite and have Latin-English translation are located in the Communication Center located in the left rear of the church by the image of the Pietá.
 Approximately 30 copies are available for couples and their guests to use, but should be returned following the baptism.
 A traditional baptism video can be viewed here.

 The Churching of Women and the Consecration of a Child to the Immaculate Heart of Mary will immediately follow the Baptismal Rite.